Changes in the color of your teeth may be subtle and happen gradually. Some yellow color may be inevitable.

 Make a mouthwash by mixing 2 teaspoons of apple cider vinegar with 6 ounces of water.
 Swish the solution for 30 seconds.
 Then rinse with water and brush your teeth.

-Research from 2014 found that apple vinegar has a bleaching effect on cow teeth.
+found that apple vinegar has a bleaching effect on cow teeth.
 However, it should be noted that it has the potential to cause damage to the hardness and surface configuration of teeth.
 So use it with caution, and only for short amounts of time.
 More human studies are needed to expand upon these findings.

 5. Lemon, orange, or banana peels